ShunichiroT/EasiGP/Data/README.md

 * Columns:

-  * chromosome: belonging chromosome number ('chr'+number)
+  * chromosome: chromosome number (number)
   * start: the beginning location of the marker
   * end: the end location of the marker
   * name: name of each gene
   * colour: allocated colour of each gene
   * source: information source of each gene.
 Used as the name of each ring section for a circos plot
   * phenotype: target phenotype of each gene
-  * population: target population of each gene (write "all" for across all populations)
+  * population: target population of each gene (write "all" for across all populations).
+This is needed only when each population has different chromosome lengths.

 * Rows: markers